swirlai/swirl-search/docs/AI-Connect.md

 ## Database

-For POV's, SWIRL AI CONNECT ENTERPRISE may be used with Sqlite3.
+For POV's, SWIRL AI Connect, Enterprise Edition, may be used with Sqlite3.
 Please [contact support](#support) for assistance with this configuration option.

 For production, SWIRL recommends PostgreSQL.